fusedio/fused-docs/docs/basics/core_concepts.md

     from utils import table_to_tile
     df=table_to_tile(bbox, table=table_path)
     return df
 ```

-:::note
+:::tip
 To visualize the output of a UDF on Workbench, the function should return a Raster or Vector object.
 Workbench will render the UDF's returned data as a map layer.
+Read more about return types [here](/docs/basics/core-concepts#return-types).
 :::
 #### Syntax to keep in mind